DiscipleTools/disciple-tools-theme/README.md

 - Use the file upload tool to upload the theme .zip file you saved in Step #1.

 ### Step 7
-- When you activate the theme, WordPress will prompt you to install 3 plugins:
+- When you activate the theme, WordPress will prompt you to install 1 plugins:
-- "Psalm 119" and "JWT Authentication for WP-API" are required, install them.
 - "Disciple Tools - Demo" allows you to add/remove sample data to your database so that you can explore the disciple-tools CRM more effectively.
 Installing it is recommended but not required.

 Done!
 You now have a complete disciple-making CRM for your movement.